-You can continue to email or call representatives from all three political parties, as well as key public servants identified here.
-Your experience as a midwifery client matters, and your stories about birthing in this province with midwifery services can make a difference to improving the working lives of midwives.
-Let’s make midwifery a critical issue for the new government and work together to build awareness around midwifery needs in B.C.
+Your experience as a midwifery client matters, and your stories about birthing in this province with midwifery services can make a difference.
+Let’s work together to build awareness around midwifery needs in B.C.

 We invite you to speak from your heart.
 You can also work with the talking points below, either by copying them into an email or using them as prompts for a phone conversation.